PaulRitsche/DeepACSA/README.md

 DeepACSA is an open-source tool to evaluate the anatomical cross-sectional area of muscles in ultrasound images using deep learning.
 All following commands should be entered in your command prompt / terminal.
-More information about DeepACSA can be found in our publication (LINK) and the instructional video (LINK).
+More information about the usage of DeepACSA can be found in the instructional video (LINK).
-If you find this project helpful, please remember to cite us.
+If you find this work useful, please remember to cite the corresponding paper (LINK), where more information about the model architecture and perfrmance can be found as well.

 ## Installation